How to Place a Baby for Adoption in California

 Giving a Baby Up for Adoption in CA

-If you’re a California woman considering adoption, you’re most likely at a stressful time in your life.
+If you’re a woman considering adoption in California, you’re most likely at a stressful time in your life.
 This is one of the biggest decisions you’ll ever make, and it may be hard to know what the right decision is.
 If this describes your situation, there are two things you need to know: First, you are not alone.
 Second, no one can tell you what to do with your unplanned pregnancy.

 You are the only one qualified to make this decision for yourself, but that doesn’t mean you can’t research your options.
 As an adoption agency, we’re passionate about making sure you have access to reliable information about giving a baby up for adoption in California.
 This article exists solely to educate you, never to persuade you; adoption is not right for everyone.
 However, if you’re wondering what happens if you give a baby up for adoption in California, we’re here to help.